 Eclectic wildflower corner

 Dedicate a lovely little corner of your garden to seed wild flowers, without having to re-plant seeds or plants every year.
 It’s low maintenance, looks very pretty and natural.
 If you like effortless natural garden beauty – this tip is for you.
+You can separate this corner by using rockery stone to make it more garden-like.

 Save water – and watering time